anoshenko/rui/README.md

 of the "text-direction" property.
 For languages written from right to left (Arabic, Hebrew), the beginning is on the right, for other languages - on the left.

-### "wrap" property
+### "list-wrap" property

-The "wrap" int property (Wrap constant) defines the position of elements in case of reaching the border of the container.
+The "list-wrap" int property (ListWrap constant) defines the position of elements in case of reaching the border of the container.
 There are three options:

-* WrapOff (0) - the column / row of elements continues and goes beyond the bounds of the visible area.
+* ListWrapOff (0) - the column / row of elements continues and goes beyond the bounds of the visible area.

-* WrapOn (1) - starts a new column / row of items.
+* ListWrapOn (1) - starts a new column / row of items.
 The new column is positioned towards the end (for the position of the beginning and end, see above), the new line is at the bottom.

-* WrapReverse (2) - starts a new column / row of elements.
+* ListWrapReverse (2) - starts a new column / row of elements.
 The new column is positioned towards the beginning (for the position of the beginning and end, see above), the new line is at the top.

 ### "vertical-align" property